 The Workplace Technology Accountability Act, AB 1651, proposed in April 2022, would restrict electronic monitoring of workers to situations where there is a “business necessity,” provide access to the data collected, and mandate specific risk management requirements: algorithmic impact assessments and data protection impact assessments for automated decision tools and worker information systems to identify risks such as discrimination or bias, errors, and violations of legal rights.
 The bill was referred to the Committee on Labor and Employment but was pulled in November 2022 ahead of a scheduled vetting by the Assembly Privacy Committee.

 On August 11, 2022, the U.S. Court of Appeals for the Federal Circuit affirmed a lower court’s ruling in Thaler v.
 Vidal that the plain text of the Patent Act requires that inventors must be human beings.
-Attorneys for Dr. Steven Thaler, the creator of the AI system “DABUS” (Device for the Autonomous Bootstrapping of Unified Sentience), argued that an AI system that has “created” several inventions should be granted a patent application, and that inventorship requirements should not be a bar to patentability.
+Attorneys for Dr. Stephen Thaler, the creator of the AI system “DABUS” (Device for the Autonomous Bootstrapping of Unified Sentience), argued that an AI system that has “created” several inventions should be granted a patent application, and that inventorship requirements should not be a bar to patentability.
 The argument followed the U.S. Patent and Trademark Office’s rejection of two DABUS patent applications.
 A Virginia federal court affirmed that ruling last year, finding AI cannot be an inventor under U.S. patent law.
 The DABUS project has also lodged several unsuccessful test cases in Australia, the EU, and the UK.